Essential South America

 Ecolodge La Estancia

 After breakfast we explore the beautiful northern part of Sun Island and its archaeological site ‘Chincana’.
-We also have the opportunity to take a three-hour hike from one side of the island to the other, via a well-worn trail that affords beautiful views of the lake and Royal Range of the Andes in the distance.
+There is the chance to hike the island via a trail that crosses the island in three hours from south to north.
 For our less energetic travellers the journey can be made by boat.
-Lunch today is an authentic and delicious Bolivian hangi on the shores of the lake itself.
+Our lunch will be an authentic and delicious Bolivian hangi on the shores of the lake itself.
 In the afternoon we sail back to Copacabana and travel by road to the straits of Tiquina where the Bolivian Navy is based.
-Here we board a ferry, while our bus crosses the straits on a huge vehicle ferry.
-Re-boarding our bus on the other side of the straits we drive along a breathtaking plateau until we reach a basin rim.
+Here we board a ferry, while our bus crosses the straits on a huge vehicle ferry, before we re-board the bus and continue on a breathtaking plateau until we reach a basin rim.
 Deep in this natural crater is our first spectacular glimpse of the city of La Paz.

 The amazing city of La Paz is the administrative capital of Bolivia and, as such, qualifies as the world’s highest capital.
 Enjoying an incredible location it well deserves its nickname, ‘the city that touches the sky’.
 Our tour begins in Government Square, from where we visit the Presidential Palace and the Indian handicraft market.
 We then drive out of the city to the extraordinary Moon Valley.
 Formed millions of years ago when the area was under water, it is a labyrinth of bizarrely shaped sandstone formations, which give the appearance of a lunar landscape.